GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 {% endhighlight %}

-We will change only the article#create route, but be free to modify everything that you want.
+We will change only the article#create route, but be free to modify everything you want.
 Please create an article to test if everything is ok.

 After tests, we can change the code.
 Take a look at articles_controller.rb.